oracle-livelabs/developer/sqlcl-mcp-server-intro/2-environment-set-up.md

     </copy>
     ```

 5. Save your configuration settings.
-In doing so, you may notice an "Updating MCP Servers..." message following by a "MCP Servers updated..." message.
+You may notice an "Updating MCP Servers..." message followed by a "MCP Servers updated..." message.
+This is expected.

    ![21-updating-the-installed-cline-mcp-servers](./images/lab-2/21-updating-the-installed-cline-mcp-servers.png " ")

-   You should now see `sqlcl` listed under the Installed MCP Servers tab.
+   You should now see `sqlcl` listed under the Installed MCP Servers tab.<sup id="ref-3"><a href="#fn-3">3</a></sup>

    ![22-focus-on-sqlcl-tools-radio-button](./images/lab-2/22-focus-on-sqlcl-tools-radio-button.png " ")

-6. Click the anywhere in the SQLcl bar to expand it.
+6. Click anywhere in the SQLcl bar to expand it.
 You'll see a list of SQLcl MCP Sever "Tools", their parameters, and definitions.
+The contents of this LiveLab will focus primarily on the available SQLcl MCP Server Tools.

    ![23-expanding-the-installed-mcp-server-to-reveal-tools](./images/lab-2/23-expanding-the-installed-mcp-server-to-reveal-tools.png " ")

-   Available tools summary:
+   Available Tools summary:

    |Tool | Parameters | Definition |
    | --- | ---------- | ---------- |